iamcodemaker/euca/README.md

 the model into a virtual dom.
 In Elm, everything is immutable, so the update function accepts a model and returns changes to that model as a new model.
 In Rust, we don't need this limitation so our update function here directly mutates the model.
-This is more ergonomic and intuitive for those not accustom to function programming.
+This is more ergonomic and intuitive for those not accustomed to functional programming.

 Internally, the vDOM is represented by an iterator facade which is utilized by the diffing algorithm to traverse the vDOM.
 The diff operation results in a series of